Aerial of colourful building near water

 • Galleries

 What is it?
-HOTA Gallery is a world-class fine art gallery housed in a six-level facility – a multicoloured high-rise building visible from kilometres away that in turn enjoys 360-degree views of the Gold Coast region.
+HOTA (Home of the Arts) Gallery is a world-class fine art gallery housed in a six-level facility – a multicoloured high-rise building visible from kilometres away that in turn enjoys 360-degree views of the Gold Coast region.

 Why go?
 The gallery features a 1,000-square-metre special exhibition space for touring shows, a children's activity zone and four levels of permanent exhibition space showing an entertaining and vibrant selection of Australian contemporary art.
-The collection is not a comprehensive survey but rather follows a number of themes.
-It's strong in 1970s abstraction, ceramics (through the International Gold Coast Ceramic Art Award), photography (through the Josephine Ulrick and Win Schubert Photography Award) and Indigenous art.
-Naturally, there is a strain of art inspired by the Gold Coast itself.
+Annual highlights include the International Gold Coast Ceramic Art Award and Josephine Ulrick and Win Schubert Photography Award.

-Time Out tip: Head to the rooftop to unwind with a sour peach slushy or an old-fashioned G&T at the gallery's Exhibitionist Bar.
+Time Out tip: Head to the rooftop to unwind at sundown with an old-fashioned G&T at the gallery's Exhibitionist Bar.

 Opening hours: Daily 10am-4pm